DanOvando/marlin-paper/README.md

 3. Make sure you have all dependencies installed by opening R and running `renv::restore()`

-4. In the terminal, run `RUN_NAME="MyRunName" FORMAT="MyFormat" make`
+4. In the terminal, run `RUN_NAME="MYRUNNAME" FORMAT="FORMAT" make`
-    where MyRunName is the name of the folder you want to create to store results (e.g. v0.1) and FORMAT is one of pdf, html, or docx
+    where MYRUNNAME is the name of the folder you want to create to store results (e.g. v0.1) and FORMAT is one of pdf, html, or docx

 5. Wait for a bit!
 This command will run all the required scripts and